nasa/progpy/docs/_sources/glossary.rst.txt

       Noise applied in the user provided :term:`future load` function.
 This is used to represent uncertainty in how the system is loaded in the future.

     state estimation
       State estimation is the process from which the internal model :term:`state` (x) is estimated using :term:`input` (i.e., loading) and :term:`output` (i.e., sensor data).
 State estimation is necessary for cases where model state isn't directly measurable (i.e., `hidden state`) or where there is sensor noise.
 Most state estimators estimate the state with some representation of uncertainty.
-An algorithm that perform state estimation is called a :term:`state estimator` and is included in the prog_algs.state_estimators package
+An algorithm that performs state estimation is called a :term:`state estimator` and is included in the prog_algs.state_estimators package